khatiwadasaurav/ngRxDemo/README.md

 # ngRxDemo

-This is a demo of using ngrx in angular
+This is a demo of using ngrx in angular, This project demonstrates the redux pattern's one of the best practices that is availabe both to redux and ngRx

 # To Run the application cd into the folder and then run npm install